klaarnut/user-docs/en/installation.md

 2. Then you can access to RVsitebuilder immediately from [your control panel](website-design.md#create-a-new-site) and start your website!

-## Web Installer
+## Web Installation

-RVsitebuilder 7 can also install on every domain name. **If you have a Host Provider who provides you a control panel account by Control Panel above.
+RVsitebuilder 7 can also install on every domain name. **If you have a Host Provider who provides you a control panel account by Control Panel Installation above.
 You don't have to install it by yourself and can ignore this.**

 1. Get a control panel account or domain name on a server that already has RVsitebuilder license from your host provider or find one in our [hosting partners](https://rvsitebuilder.com/hosting-partner/) list.